spiceai/docs/spiceaidocs/docs/components/data-accelerators/arrow.md

 ## Limitations

 - The In-Memory Arrow Data Accelerator does not support persistent storage.
 Data is stored in-memory and will be lost when the Spice runtime is stopped.
-- The In-Memory Arrow Data Accelerator does not support schemas with nested arrays/lists, UTF8/string arrays/lists, structs, nested structs, or map fields.
 - The In-Memory Arrow Data Accelerator does not support `Decimal256` (76 digits), as it exceeds Arrow's maximum Decimal width of 38 digits.

 :::warning[Memory Considerations]